-In order to begin construction on the project, a temporary bus terminal for AC Transit, WestCAT Lynx, Muni, Golden Gate Transit, Greyhound and SamTrans was constructed at Folsom, Howard, Beale and Main streets to ensure uninterrupted service for transit riders.
+In order to begin construction on the project, a temporary bus terminal for AC Transit, WestCAT Lynx, Muni, Golden Gate Transit, Greyhound and SamTrans was constructed at Folsom, Howard, Beale and Main Streets to ensure uninterrupted service for transit riders.
 The Temporary Terminal now serves transit riders while the new Transit Center is being constructed.
 For more information, visit www.TemporaryTerminal.org.

 Buses accessed the Bay Bridge to and from the Transbay Terminal on a loop ramp that was designed to accommodate the rail systems that used the Terminal in the ‘40s and ‘50s.
-New elevated bus ramp that enter the Transit Center from the west will both eliminate the east bus loop and maintain direct bus connections to and from the Transbay Transit Center and the Bay Bridge.
+The new elevated bus ramp that will enter the Transit Center from the west will both eliminate the east bus loop and maintain direct bus connections to and from the Transbay Transit Center and the Bay Bridge.